 Our Sustainability Strategy 2022-2024 is a cornerstone of our approach, giving us focus and direction.
 The strategy is centred around three priority areas: People; Planet; and Business.
-In each of these areas, we have defined aspirational goals supported by clear actions and measurable targets.
+In each of these areas, we have defined aspirational goals supported by clear actions and measurable targets, which also lets our stakeholders know we're serious about sustainability.

-Since launching the strategy in January 2022, we have made progress by completing a majority of the planned initiatives and achieving key targets that we set out to accomplish during the three-year timeframe of the strategy.
+Since launching the strategy in January 2022, we have made great progress by completing a majority of the planned initiatives and achieving key targets that we set out to accomplish during the three-year timeframe of the strategy.
 At the same time, there are areas where more attention and work are required in order to reach our goals.
 Refer to the relevant section of this report to learn about our progress last year in each of the priority areas.